Adaptogens help the body to adapt, adjust and recalibrate itself depending on our emotional and physical surroundings.

 What are adaptogens?

-So what are adaptogens?
+So, what are adaptogens?
 Well, the clue is their name.
-They literally help the body to adapt, adjust and recalibrate itself depending on our emotional and physical surroundings.
-So, for example, they can help calm in times of stress.
-They can bring peace to a racing mind in the middle of the night.
-They can give clarity when everything around is in turmoil.
-They can give energy when we are tired.
+They help the body to adapt, adjust and recalibrate itself depending on our emotional and physical surroundings.
+So, for example, they can foster a sense of calm in times of stress; bring peace to a racing mind in the middle of the night; offer clarity amidst turmoil; and imbue us with energy in the face of exhaustion.

-- Non-toxic: be completely safe when used over extended periods of time.
+- Non-toxic: Safe when used over extended periods of time.

 Adaptogenic herbs